BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_5_Sending_a_Raw_Transaction_with_an_OP_RETURN.md

 [Coinsecrets](http://coinsecrets.org/) offers another interesting way to look at OP_RETURN data.
 It does its best to keep abreast of protocols, so that it can tell you who is doing what in the blockchain.
 Here's thisour transaction there: [https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2](https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2)

-## Summary: Sending a Raw Transaction to an OP_RETURN
+## Summary: Sending a Raw Transaction with an OP_RETURN

 You can use an OP_RETURN output to store up to 80 bytes of data on the blockchain.
 You do this with the 'data' codeword for a 'vout'.
 You still have to send money along too, but you just send it back to a change address, minus a transaction fee.